 Editor’s note: After a great deal of careful consideration, we are temporarily closing our retail stores nationwide.
-Learn more about that decision here and review FAQs regarding REI’s recent store closures.
+Learn more about that decision here.
 Please consult the CDC or your state health department for advice related to the COVID-19 pandemic, including information on symptoms, testing and how to protect yourself and others.

 More people than ever are working from home.
 With the switch happening so quickly for so many, it can be easy to forget to step away from your inbox and prioritize other important activities, like standing up to stretch or taking a break to step outside.
 Here are some simple and creative ways to add movement and fresh air into your workday.